kapilharode/Dating-Application/README.md

-Name 	Name
+Name

-Email 	Email
+Email

-phone number (only numeric) 	phone number (only numeric)
+phone number (only numeric)

-Gander: 	Gender:
+Gander:

-Date of proposed outing 	Date of proposed outing
+Date of proposed outing

+Check all that apply to you:

+- I have tattoos and/or piercings

+- I am more than 2 years older than my daughter

+- I own a panel van or Ferrari

+- I work full-time

+- My parents are rich

+- Is the date at a private/public location

+Education level completed

+Essay section:

+Why do you want to date my daughter (50 words input)?

-@@ -59,3 +57,5 @@ Please provide 1 contact point for your reference
+Please provide 1 contact point for your reference

-An option to upload the bank statement :-)  	An option to upload the bank statement :-)
+An option to upload the bank statement :-)

-A submit button 	A submit button
+A submit button